Selenium: Chalcogen compounds

 Selenium disulfide consists of 8-membered rings.
-It has an approximate composition of SeS_{2}, with individual rings varying in composition, such as Se_{4}S_{4} and Se_{2}S_{6}.
-Selenium disulfide has been used in shampoo as an antidandruff agent, an inhibitor in polymer chemistry, a glass dye, and a reducing agent in fireworks.
+It has an approximate composition of SeS2, with individual rings varying in composition, such as Se4S4 and Se2S6.
+Selenium disulfide has been used in shampoo as an anti-dandruff agent, an inhibitor in polymer chemistry, a glass dye, and a reducing agent in fireworks.

-Selenium trioxide may be synthesized by dehydrating selenic acid, H_{2}SeO_{4}, which is itself produced by the oxidation of selenium dioxide with hydrogen peroxide:
+Selenium trioxide may be synthesized by dehydrating selenic acid, H2SeO4, which is itself produced by the oxidation of selenium dioxide with hydrogen peroxide: